OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     > npm run dev-server
     > ```

     - To test your add-in in Word, run the following command in the root directory of your project.
-This starts the local web server (if it's not already running) and opens Word with your add-in loaded.
+This starts the local web server (if it isn't already running) and opens Word with your add-in loaded.

         ```command&nbsp;line
         npm start